-Besides patterns focusing directly on startups, some other pattern languages found in literature indicate good practices that could be used in these startups, either with some adaptations or even the way that were proposed for mature teams or companies.
+Besides patterns focusing directly on startups, some other pattern languages found in literature indicate good practices that could be used in this context, either with some adaptations or even the way that were proposed for mature teams or companies.
 Then, in this section, we start by discussing some patterns related to software development process in general, then we present works that are not directly related but could be used on startups like on enterprise architecture and design thinking.
 At last, we finally present the work on patterns for startups.
-Hecksel [Hecksel 2004] proposes a set of patterns on software development in general focusing on the following topics: methodology, methodology selection, team composition, management and project management.
-Several patterns presented could be used for problems in startups, some with minor modifications and others in the same way they are presented.
-In this set, some represent good advices to startups like Utilize Tools Over Growth, Set

-Author's address: J. Melegati, A. Goldman, Deparment of Computer Science, University of Sao Paulo, Rua do Matao, 1010, Cidade Universitaria, Sao Paulo, SP, 05508-090, Brazil; email: melegati@ime.usp.br, gold@ime.usp.br
+Author's address: J. Melegati, A. Goldman, Department of Computer Science, University of Sao Paulo, Rua do Matao, 1010, Cidade Universitaria, Sao Paulo, SP, 05508-090, Brazil; email: melegati@ime.usp.br, gold@ime.usp.br